 This couscous is a bright and fresh grain salad with sweet and crunchy add-ins that contribute a lot to the final dish.

-It's such an easy grain to make that there is no excuse.
+It's such an easy grain to prep that there is no excuse.
+No stove or heat needed; only boiling water.

 The orange juice and raisins give it a slight sweetness, which is balanced by the coriander and parsley.
 Then you get the crunchy almonds.
 It's a unique grain salad.

+Use regular couscous, which has the smallest grain.
+It's not cooked the traditional way, on the stove, so it's very easy to prepare.
 There is a larger one (called Israeli or pearl couscous) that needs more liquid and has a different bite.
-You can use them (cook according to the package's directions), but it's not the one we're talking about today.
+You can use it (cook according to the package's directions), but it's not the one we're using today.

 - Almonds: I use sliced almonds due to their incredible crunch, but you can use coarsely chopped whole ones if that's all you have available.

 - Dried fruit: a mix of dark and light raisins and dried apricots works wonderfully well.
-You can substitute some of them with craisins, dried figs, dates or other fruit you have available.
+You can substitute some of them with craisins, dried figs, dates or other available fruit.
 Make sure they're fresh and plump.

 How to cook regular couscous